appium/appium-inspector/docs/session-inspector/gestures.md

 Pointer actions are used to define the behavior of each pointer.
 Each individual action is presented as a rectangular card, and new cards can be freely added and removed.

+Drag a card by the grip in its upper-left corner onto another card to move the action to that position within its pointer.
+The destination card is highlighted until the action is dropped.
+To reorder with the keyboard, focus the grip, press Space or Enter to pick it up, use the arrow keys to choose a destination, then press Space or Enter to drop it.
+Press Escape to cancel.

-The left and right arrow buttons at the bottom of each card move the action earlier or later within its pointer.
-The gesture timeline updates immediately, and the action keeps its coordinates, duration, and other parameters.
+The left and right arrow buttons at the bottom of each card also move the action one position earlier or later.
+The gesture timeline updates when an action moves, and the action keeps its coordinates, duration, and other parameters.
 The first action cannot move earlier, and the last cannot move later.
 Moving an action turns off the screenshot coordinate picker.

 ![Pointer Actions](./assets/images/gestures/gesture-editor-actions.png)